Jafner/Jafner.net/hosts/wizard/README.md

 ## Non-Default Port Mappings
 Some services have been configured to use non-standard port mappings.
 This is usually done to mitigate the risk of automated port-checking probes.

 * BitTorrent.
 This range is used to distribute all bittorrent connections across a wide range of high-number ports.
-See [deluge configuration](../seedbox/config/deluge) for more information about what port ranges go to which torrent clients.
 * Wireguard.
 This was set to a non-standard port-mapping before I learned [WireGuard doesn't respond to unauthenticated packets](https://news.ycombinator.com/item?id=24550238), which makes this unnecessary.
 * Iperf.
 Iperf defaults to port 5201, which is not a high-number port.
 Since it is unauthenticated, I use a non-default, high-number port instead.
 * Git SSH.
 I use a non-default port for my GitLab SSH server to minimize potential conflicts with other services on the network.
 It is important to be able to access the GitLab instance over SSH outside the network.